-All records for the management of medical conditions will be kept in the school office and on Bromcom.
+All records for the management of medical conditions will be kept in The Front Reception Office, The Y Drive and on Bromcom.

-Emergency information boards are available in the staff room for our highest risk pupils.
+Emergency information boards are available in The Front Reception Office and The Staff Room for our highest risk pupils.